Debbie Wasserman Schultz: Political positions

-Wasserman Schultz supports gun control legislation and the LGBT community.
-She initiated the 2007 Virginia Graeme Baker Pool and Spa Safety Act.
+Wasserman Schultz is a proponent of gun control legislation and supporter of LGBT rights.

+She initiated the 2007 Virginia Graeme Baker Pool and Spa Safety Act to address the safety risks posed by suction entrapment.

 In 2011, Wasserman Schultz was one of the 23 co-sponsors of H.R.
 3261, the Stop Online Piracy Act (SOPA).

-On April 25, 2018, 57 members of the House of Representatives, including Wasserman Schultz, released a condemnation of Holocaust distortion in Ukraine and Poland.
-They criticized Poland's new Holocaust law, which would criminalize accusing Poles of complicity in the Holocaust, and Ukraine's 2015 memory laws glorifying Ukrainian Insurgent Army (UPA) and its pro-Nazi leaders, such as Roman Shukhevych.
+On April 25, 2018, 57 Representatives, including Wasserman Schultz, condemned history-related legislation in Ukraine and Poland.
+They criticized Poland's new Holocaust law, which they claimed would criminalize accusing Poles of complicity in the Holocaust, as well as Ukraine's 2015 memory laws glorifying Ukrainian Insurgent Army (UPA) and its pro-Nazi leaders, such as Roman Shukhevych.